fengshux/http-microservice-client/README.md

   [![NPM version][npm-image]][npm-url]

-  A enjoyable http client for restfull microservice to make request to http microservice without any coding.
+  An enjoyable HTTP client for restfull microservice to make request to http microservice without any codes.

-  All http requests in json file will be generator a Promise function in this client.
+  All HTTP requests in json file will be generated a Promise function in this client.

 ## Installation